Weehawken High School: Athletics

 The Weehawken High School Indians participate in the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris County and Passaic County counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to realignment that took effect in the fall of 2010, Weehawken was a member of the National Division of the Bergen County Scholastic League (BCSL), which included schools in Bergen and Hudson counties.
-With 294 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The school was classified by the NJSIAA as Group I North for football for 2022–2024.
+With 294 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
+The school was classified by the NJSIAA as Group I North for football for 2024–2026, which included schools with 254 to 474 students.

 The school participates as the host school / lead agency in a joint boys lacrosse team with Hoboken High School.
 In turn, Hoboken is the host school for a joint girls lacrosse team.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 Interscholastic sports teams offered at the school include: